There are currently no upcoming events scheduled.

 Immigration Advocacy in the Hudson Valley

 Immigrants, especially undocumented immigrants, are facing perilous conditions.
 Immigration and Customs Enforcement (ICE) is targeting all undocumented immigrants, and has recently stepped up its efforts in the Hudson Valley.
-As Michael Frank reported for The River and in the November issue of Chronogram, this has prompted community members to organize and fight back against what they view as unjust federal policies targeting immigrants.
+As Michael Frank reported for The River, this prompted community members to organize and fight back against what they view as unjust federal policies targeting immigrants.
 Groups like the Ulster Immigrant Defense Network, Nobody Leaves Mid-Hudson, the Worker Justice Center, the Columbia County Sanctuary Movement, and others are working to aid immigrants on a daily basis.

 Moderated by Mariel Fiori, publisher of La Voz, host of “La Voz con Mariel Fiori on Radio Kingston”